Uniswap/interface/cypress/README.md

 Cypress considers each file a separate Spec, or collection of tests.
 Specs are always run as a whole through `yarn cypress:open` or on the same machine through CI.

-#### Thennable
+#### Thenable
-Cypress queues commands to run in the browser using Thennables, not Promises.
+Cypress queues commands to run in the browser using Thenables, not Promises.
 You should not use `async/await` syntax in Cypress unless it is wholly-contained in a `cy.then` function argument.

 ## Writing your first e2e test